ArceLopera/PHPRefresher/docs/Moodle/API/phpMoodleCache.md

 - **Component**: The name of your plugin or module (e.g., `local_myplugin`).
 - **Area**: The name of the cache area defined in `db/caches.php` (e.g., `example_cache`).

+The `cache::make()` method is a factory method, it will create a cache object to allow you to work with your cache.
+The cache object will be one of several classes chosen by the API based upon what your definition contains.
+All of these classes will extend the base cache class, and in nearly all cases you will get one of `cache_application`, `cache_session`, or `cache_request` depending upon the mode you selected.

 Getting an ad-hoc cache instance